Difference between SOAP an REST APIs

 6. Security

-REST is based on HTTP – which itself is a very unsecure protocol.
+REST is based on HTTP – which itself is a very insecure protocol.
 It supports basic authentication and communication encryption through TLS.
 Any further security should be additionally implemented at the server.

 7. Asynchronous Processing

 Asynchronous request processing may be required when creating/updating a resource is time-consuming.
-In this case, REST suggests returning the HTTP response code 202 and send the location of the queue where the status of task completion will be updated on a frequent interval.
-REST got a pretty good support for async APIs in JAX-RS itself.
+In this case, REST suggests returning the HTTP response code 202 and sending the location of the queue where the status of task completion will be updated on a frequent interval.
+REST has pretty good support for async APIs in JAX-RS itself.

 If your application needs a guaranteed level of reliability and security, then SOAP 1.2 offers additional standards to ensure this type of operation.
 Things like WSRM – WS-Reliable Messaging.